devendra1608/REST/README.md

 - How to render HTML using EJS templates
 - How to submit HTML forms and parse form data on the server
 - How to simulate HTTP methods (PATCH, DELETE) in HTML forms using `method-override`
 ---

-## Prerequisites
-- Node.js (use the latest LTS version) — https://nodejs.org/
-- Basic JavaScript and HTML knowledge will help.

----

 ## Install